 Snohomish County Parks, Recreation and Tourism is working with families of victims, survivors and responders of the March 22, 2014, SR 530 Slide to build a permanent memorial at the site of the tragic event to honor those who were lost, those who survived, the responders and the resilience of the surrounding communities.
 In support of the families and survivors, a website has been dedicated to the project.
 Visit www.slidememorial.com for additional updates and an opportunity to donate to the ongoing care of the memorial.

 - Memorial Spruce Removal and Storage - Completed in 2017

-- Gateways at the two ends of the Slide Memorial were raised by the Timber Framers Guild in October 2020 and Parks staff installed the roofing and assisted a team of volunteers in installation of gabion walls under the structure.
+- Gateways at the two ends of the Slide Memorial were raised by the Timber Framers Guild in October 2020 and Parks staff installed the roofing and assisted a team of volunteers in installation of gabion walls under the structures.

 - Staff is coordinating with our non-profit partner, Hope Unlimited to complete transfer of WSDOT trees fall/winter 2021.

-- Staff continue to coordinate with family representatives on fundraising efforts, including grant applications, future state budget requests and website updates
+- Park staff continue to coordinate with family representatives on fundraising efforts, including grant applications, future state budget requests and website updates.